BorisPerc/mp3player/README.md

 ## Screenshots

 # Requirements
-BUZZSAW was tested with the following software environment.
+Audio Server was tested with the following software environment.
 Please note that there will be no support for other environments!

 ## Server